-The Sceilg Mhichíl Management Plan 2020-2030 has been prepared by DHLGH in conjunction with the OPW.
-DHLGH is the state body responsible for heritage-policy matters in Ireland under the World Heritage Convention.

-The aim of this plan is to protect and preserve the WHP of Sceilg Mhichíl, also known as Great Skellig.
+The Sceilg Mhichíl Management Plan 2020-2030 has been prepared by the Department of Housing, Local Government & Heritage (DHLGH), in conjunction with the Office of Public Works (OPW).
+DHLGH is the state body responsible for heritage-policy matters under the World Heritage Convention.
+The aim of the plan is to protect and preserve the World Heritage Site (WHS) of Sceilg Mhichíl, also known as Great Skellig.
+The plan provides information on the various aspects of the management policy for Sceilg Mhichíl, including conservation and presentation, visitor management, the legislative protections it enjoys and the development considerations necessary to protect the site into the future.

-This is the second iteration of a management plan prepared for Sceilg Mhichíl.
+This is the second iteration of a Management Plan prepared for the World Heritage Site.
 This new plan sets out again the key objectives and long-term vision for the management of Sceilg Mhichíl.
 It provides a brief history of the site and describes its key cultural and natural heritage features.
-It defines the Outstanding Universal Value of the site and the justification for its inclusion on the list of UNESCO World Heritage Properties.
-It outlines a policy framework for the continued effective management, preservation and protection of Sceilg Mhichíl for the future, while sustaining its intangible and cultural significance for the benefit of local communities and visitors.
+It defines the Outstanding Universal Value of the site and the justification for its inclusion on the UNESCO World Heritage Sites list.
+It proposes a policy framework for the continued effective management, preservation and protection of Sceilg Mhichíl for the future, while sustaining its intangible and cultural significance for the benefit of local communities and visitors alike.

 Chapter 1 provides an introduction to the plan and a summary of its purpose and preparation.
-A brief description of the Sceilg Mhichíl WHP, together with a historical background and key geological features is provided in Chapter 2.
-The significance, values, cultural heritage, natural heritage and intangible heritage of the site are set out in Chapter 3, in which those features that make the site an outstanding example of a perfectly preserved early medieval settlement are detailed.
-It is maintained that the presence of monks over such a lengthy period imbued the place with a sense of spirituality that is still palpable to anyone spending time on the island.
-It illustrates, unlike any other place, the extremes of a Christian monasticism characteristic of north Africa, western Asia and Europe.
+A brief description of Sceilg Mhichíl, together with the historical background and key geological features of the site, is provided in Chapter 2.
+The significance, values, cultural heritage, natural heritage and intangible heritage of the Sceilg Mhichíl World Heritage Site are set out in Chapter 3 in which the site is described as an outstanding example of a perfectly preserved early medieval settlement.
+It is maintained that the presence of monks over such a lengthy period imbued the site with a sense of spirituality that is still palpable to anyone spending time on the island.
+It illustrates, as no other site can, the extremes of a Christian monasticism characteristic of north Africa, western Asia and Europe.

-The policy context of the management framework is outlined in Chapter 4, with detail of relevant national legislation, local mechanisms, international guidelines and statutory and non-statutory guidance.
-The management framework itself is detailed in Chapter 5.
-In Chapter 6 a range of priority management issues is detailed and the implementation strategy for this management plan is covered in Chapter 7.
-This plan is a tool for the effective implementation and coordination of all the various policies and objectives for the preservation of the island.
+The management framework for the site is dealt with in Chapter 4.
+The island itself is owned by DHLGH and managed as a cultural site, while the lighthouse is owned by the Commissioners of Irish Lights (CIL) and operated by them as an aid to navigation.
+The management of the site is dealt with in Chapter 5.
+Chapter 6 sets out the range of protections for the site's national legislation, local mechanisms, and international guidelines, statutory and non-statutory guidance.
+A number of management issues that must be addressed under the plan are identified.
+The implementation strategy for this management plan is covered in Chapter 7.
+The plan is described as a tool for the effective implementation and coordination of all the various policies and objectives for the preservation of the island.
 A statement of intent is provided, setting out the key objectives of the plan and the actions necessary to achieve those objectives.